istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 {{< tip >}}
 The istiod deployment running in the remote cluster is providing automatic sidecar injection and CA services to the remote cluster's pods.
-These services were previously provided by the sidecar injector and Citadel deployments which no longer exist with Istiod.
+These services were previously provided by the sidecar injector and Citadel deployments, which no longer exist with Istiod.
 The remote cluster's pods are getting configuration from the main cluster's Istiod for service discovery.
 {{< /tip >}}